bobheadxi/bobheadxi.github.io/content/_posts/2022-10-10-investing-in-development-of-devx.md

 This ends up going in a script or Makefile, to encode this setup as the de-facto way of running things that you can share with your team.

-Then you realize your tool doesn’t have hot-reloading, or some other feature, which you end up writing some automation for.
+Then you realise your tool doesn’t have hot-reloading, or some other feature, which you end up writing some automation for.

 [Your little start script](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@a73993357386775c55d28cc2f3de69b1b6328b56/-/blob/dev/start.sh?L42) ends up with several hundred lines of configuration options, which you can only find out by reading it, and alongside that you have [dozens of scripts that do various dev-related tasks](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph$@a739933+file:%5Edev/.*.sh&patternType=standard):